Why Is It So Difficult To Buy a High-Quality Used Car? (Page One Economics)

 With prices of new vehicles at all-time highs, many buyers are looking for used vehicles.
 It can be challenging, though, to figure out what is or isn't a good deal.
-This issue of Page One Economics explains why asymmetric information makes it difficult for used-car buyers to avoid "lemons" and why lemons are a larger problem for the used-car market.
+The September 2016 issue of Page One Economics explains why asymmetric information makes it difficult for used-car buyers to avoid "lemons" and why lemons are a larger problem for the used-car market.

 Keep your students in the know on timely economic issues with Page One Economics.
 Page One Economics provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
 The Teacher’s Guide includes student questions and a teacher answer key, plus additional resources and lesson ideas for classroom, extra credit, or make-up assignments.
 You can subscribe via RSS feed or email.

 If you have difficulty accessing this content due to a disability, please contact us at 314-444-4662 or email@example.com.